-Our speech and language therapists are able to assess all aspects of an individual's speech, language and communication.
-We can also assess individuals with eating and drinking difficulties.
+Our speech and language therapists are able to assess all aspects of an individual’s speech, language and communication.

-Our speech and language therapists will carry out an initial assessment to help determine what areas of the patient's speech, language and communication have been affected and also to determine the severity of the patient's problems.
+Our speech and language therapists will carry out an initial assessment to help determine what areas of the patient’s speech, language and communication have been affected and to determine the severity of the patient’s problems.

-Formal assessments are able to compare the patient's speech and language abilities to the rest of the population.
+Formal assessments are available to compare the patient’s speech and language abilities to the rest of the population.
 Formal assessment can provide age-equivalent and standardised scores in helping to determine the severity of a specific speech, language and communication problem in comparison to the rest of the population.

 Informal assessments are not standardised on the rest of the population.
 Informal assessments allow the therapist to tailor the assessment to the patient’s specific abilities and needs, which formal assessments sometimes fail to do.